ankita397/Blind75_NC/README.md

     return -1; // Target not found
 }

 4. Fast & Slow Pointer Pattern (Floyd’s Cycle Detection) Problem types:

-Detecting a cycle in a linked list.
+•	Detecting a cycle in a linked list.
-Finding the middle of a linked list.
+•	Finding the middle of a linked list.
-Finding the starting point of the cycle.
+•	Finding the starting point of the cycle.
-Template:

-java
-Copy code
 public boolean hasCycle(ListNode head) {
     if (head == null || head.next == null) return false;